paulb/clojure-utilities/README.md

 `[my.project.core :refer :all]`

-The utility functions (unknown-unit.repl.ns) will generally be referred as local functions unless specified otherwise in the config.
+The utility functions (unknown-unit.repl.ns, unknown-unit.repl.capture, etc.) will generally be referred as local functions unless specified otherwise in the config.

 ## Usage